JeffreyRobertLynch/GlassBox-XAI/README.md

 # GlassBox-XAI
 Attention U-Net for Medical Image Segmentation with XAI Suite

-**Disclaimer: This project is for research and demonstration purposes only.
-It is not a medical device and is not intended for clinical use, diagnosis, or treatment.
-All medical images are from the anonymized, public ISIC 2018 dataset and contain no PHI.**

 ---

+## Data Ethics & Full Disclaimer

+**This project is for research and demonstration purposes only.
+It is not a medical device and is not intended for clinical use, diagnosis, or treatment.**

+**All medical images shown are sourced from the ISIC 2018 Challenge Dataset.
+A publicly released, fully anonymized dataset curated for non-commercial research.
+No private health information (PHI) is included.**

+**All results and visual outputs are generated deep learning models and evaluated using the official ISIC 2018 test set for accuracy metrics.
+This work has not been validated in clinical settings.**

+**No claims are made regarding diagnostic accuracy, safety, or fitness for medical decision-making.**

+**Visualizations (e.g., segmentation masks, saliency maps, Grad-CAM overlays) are interpretability tools designed to support human understanding of model behavior.
+They are not clinical indicators.**

+This work reflects a commitment to transparency, explainability, and responsible AI development in medical imaging research.
+Please refer to the [ISIC 2018 dataset license and terms of use](https://challenge2018.isic-archive.com/) for attribution and usage guidelines.

+---

 ## Problem Domain
 This project focuses on **automated binary segmentation of skin lesions** in medical images, a fundamental step toward early melanoma detection.
-Accurate boundary delineation (lesion vs. background) is essential for:
+Unlike basic classification, which simply detects the presence of a lesion, accurate segmentation outlines precise lesion boundaries.
+Potential applications include:

 - **Risk Triage:** Flagging high-risk areas for deeper evaluation.

 - **Quantitative Tracking:** Monitoring lesion growth or regression over time.

-- **Clinical Workflows:** Integrating into Computer-Aided Diagnosis (CAD) tools.
+- **Decision Support:** Integration with Computer-Aided Diagnosis (CAD) tools and Human-in-the-Loop (HITL) Systems.

-Unlike simple classification, which only states "lesion present", accurate segmentation reveals shape irregularities and precise border limits, aiding biopsy guidance and treatment decisions.

 ### Why Explainability (XAI) Is Critical in Healthcare AI
-Building transparent AI is essential, not optional, for clinical adoption:
+Transparency in model decisions is essential for the safe and ethical adoption of AI in healthcare.
+XAI enables:

-- **Clinician Trust & Collaboration:** Tools like saliency and Grad‑CAM heatmaps help clinicians understand how and why the model made a specific decision, including the model's confidence level at the pixel level.
-This supports human-in-the-loop (HITL) workflows and informed decision-making.
+- **Clinician Trust & Human Oversight:** Visual tools like saliency maps and Grad‑CAM help clinicians verify model reasoning at the pixel level, supporting HITL workflows and shared decision-making.

-- **Regulatory & Ethical Compliance:** XAI is increasingly required for medical device approval and supports bias detection, auditability, and safe deployment.
+- **Regulatory & Ethical Compliance:** XAI enables audit trails, bias detection, and decision transparency increasingly required by medical regulators (e.g., FDA, CE, MDR).

-- **Model Validation & Iterative Improvement:** Visual explanations enable SME feedback loops, critical for clinical trials, continuous improvement, and device certification.
+- **Model Debugging & Iterative Improvement** Visualizations reveal model behavior under edge cases, guiding Subject Matter Expert (SME) feedback loops during development and evaluation.

-- **Real-world Utility:** Studies show XAI-enabled tools increase trust and performance in clinical settings.
+- **Real-World Utility:** Studies show interpretable tools are more likely to gain clinician trust and improve diagnostic performance when used as assistive systems [(Holzinger et al., 2017)](https://arxiv.org/abs/1712.09923).

 ---